-98. In keeping with its role as the central platform for international cooperation and a repository of financial knowledge on renewable energy, IRENA has been focusing on exploring risks and barriers to renewable energy investment and analysing the risk mitigation options.
+95. In keeping with its role as the central platform for international cooperation and a repository of financial knowledge on renewable energy, IRENA has been focusing on exploring risks and barriers to renewable energy investment and analysing the risk mitigation options.
 IRENA is systematically engaging financial institutions, project developers, think tanks, governments, and other international organisations through outreach events and meetings.
 Jointly organised with partners (Climate Policy Initiative, the IEA, Ministry of Foreign Affairs of the United Arab Emirates, Masdar, and REN21), these meetings explored ways to mitigate risks and overcome challenges in renewable energy investment with a focus on political, policy, and liquidity risk.
 Furthermore, at the Second High-Level Meeting of the Africa-EU Energy Partnership (AEEP), held in Ethiopia, IRENA co-organised a breakout session on financing renewable energy projects and discussed the potential of risk mitigation instruments for renewable energy projects in Africa.

-99. This work has been taken forward through two studies focused on types of risks and barriers specific to renewable energy investment.
-These studies identified available financial options to address risks and barriers, and analysed the effectiveness of existing risk mitigation instruments based on a quantitative and qualitative survey of financial institutions.
-The focus has been placed on ways to better utilise existing risk mitigation instruments and structure deals more effectively to scale up private investment.
+96. This work has been taken forward through two studies focused on types of risks and barriers specific to renewable energy investment.
+The work analysed the effectiveness of existing political risk mitigation instruments based on a quantitative and qualitative survey of financial institutions.
+Based on the analysis of key barriers and risks that impede renewable energy investments, proposals for financial instruments and mechanisms to address these are being developed.
 Case studies and additional research activities are underway to supplement the findings and to map out how IRENA can practically play a facilitative role in de-risking renewable energy investments and supporting countries in dealing with key barriers.
 These studies will culminate in a comprehensive report that will highlight IRENA's approach to effective renewable energy risk mitigation and project facilitation.